frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

         <source src="/img/learning-course/stage1a/exercises/e1/e1s4.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>4.
 Add the top holes.
-Set the centerpoint of the hole to be vertical with the midpoint of the bottom line, then Mirror the hole across, using the front plane as the mirror line. </figcaption>
+Set the centerpoint of the hole to be vertical with the midpoint of the bottom line, then Mirror the hole across, using the front plane as the mirror line.
+We are able to use the front plane to mirror since we intelligently placed the origin at the center of the tube in step 1. </figcaption>
     </figure>
   </div>